 If you couldn’t tell already, I LOVE Australia.
 Moving to Australia was the best thing we’ve ever done.
-There are so many reasons we love it here – big and small.
+There are so many reasons to move to Australia – big and small.
 We love it here and have done so many incredible things over the last three years that we’ve lived here.
 Here are just a few reasons why you might like to consider moving to Australia.

 71 reasons to move to Australia